Table saw buying guide

 You have a one-on-one interaction with the seller till you are satisfied.
 However, that is tiresome if you walk from one shop to another, comparing prices and features.
 You might not have a shop that has different brands to compare.

 Three main categories are benchtop (or job site), contractor, and cabinet.

 Before shopping for a table saw, take a moment to ponder two important things: 1) how you will use the saw and 2) where you will use it.
 The first consideration is what you plan to do with it.

 What is a tabletop saw?

-Tabletop saws often called portable saws or job site saws, are the smallest and lightest and are most often used by DIYers who are making construction-type cuts, and who want portability and easy storage.
+Tabletop saws, often called portable or job site saws, are the smallest, lightest, and most often used by DIYers making construction-type cuts who want portability and easy storage.

 What are Contractor Table Saws?

 Most come with 1 – 2 horsepower motors that provide enough power for nearly all tasks.

 The arbor and trunnion hold the blade and allow it to move up, down, and at angles.